 Source: US Geological Survey (USGS), A Tapestry of Time and Terrain

-When today's Virginia rivers flow eastward from the Piedmont onto the Coastal Plain, they leave the Piedmont where the river's bottom is hard rock (with a thin coating of mud deposited since the last flood).
-When the rivers encounter the easier-to-erode Coastal Plain, the water etches into those soft sediments.
+When today's Virginia rivers flow eastward across the Piedmont, river bottoms are hard rock with a thin coating of mud, sand and stones deposited since the last flood.
+When the rivers encounter the easier-to-erode sediments on the Coastal Plain, the flowing water etches into those soft sediments.
 The energy of the water carves a deeper channel in the softer sediments, creating waterfalls.

 The edge of the Piedmont/Coastal Plain is marked by a line of waterfalls (the Fall Line) where various rivers move from harder to softer bedrock.
 The waterfalls are most obvious at Great Falls on the Potomac River, on the Rappahannock River at Fredericksburg (look westward from the I-95 bridge), and on the James River near downtown Richmond (look westward from any bridge between I-95 to the Huguenot Bridge).
 However, the waterfall on the Occoquan River near Lorton has been "dried out" by the construction of a dam, and only a trickle of water flows over the Occoquan Reservoir dam in the summer months.
 On the rare occasion that Fairfax Water opens its Fall Line property to public visits, you can see the exposed rocks at the Fall Line by walking upstream from the town of Occoquan.